 Frizzi Kurkhaus works as a designer and filmmaker.
 Without knowing that she would design a whole book about my journey, she already sent her creativity with me on this trip by designing a very special page in my travel diary beforehand.

 Many people have supported THEY WOULD ROCK on a voluntary basis.
-Above all: the journalist Julia Camerer, the Iran expert and guidebook author Hartmut Niemann, the manager Rufus Henneken, the photographer Benjamin Nadjib, the designer Hilke Koll, the lawyer Katarina Altrogge, the actress Neda Rahmanian, and the GUDBERG NERGER team.
+Above all: the journalist Julia Camerer, the Iran expert and guidebook author Hartmut Niemann, the consultant Rufus Henneken, the photographer Benjamin Nadjib, the designer Hilke Koll, the lawyer Katarina Altrogge, the actress Neda Rahmanian, and the GUDBERG NERGER team.

 ImprintEditor, text & drawings: Helena Henneken * Design: Frizzi Kurkhaus * Copyediting: Julia Camerer, Rufus Henneken, Hartmut Niemann, Inga Wassmuss * Photography: Helena Henneken (Iran), Benjamin Nadjib (presents) * Typesetting: Hilke Koll * Publishing House GUDBERG NERGER GmbH